0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Immunity-Debugger-Basics.md

 Firstly, if you're on Windows like me then you'll want to grab yourself Immunity Debugger.
 It can be downloaded from [here](https://www.immunityinc.com/products/debugger/)

 Next, you'll want to install mona.py into Immunity.
 Mona has some nifty features to make life easier.
-Mona can be downloaded from [here](https://raw.githubusercontent.com/corelan/mona/master/mona.py) once downloaded move it into the PyCommands folder which can usually be found at `C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands`
+Mona can be downloaded from [here](https://raw.githubusercontent.com/corelan/mona/master/mona.py).
+Once downloaded move it into the PyCommands folder which can usually be found at `C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands`

 ## Basic usage